anquanscan/sec-tools/README.md

 [Spy-Tool](https://github.com/srimani-programmer/Spy-Tool): A Python tool to perform image spy operation on a computer.
 [sistema-cofre](https://github.com/Steffany-Martins/sistema-cofre): O sistema cofre é uma das resoluções de logística do Hacking.Help.
 Assim, ganhou o segundo lugar na competição, com a proposta de manter a temperatura/higiene dos alimentos de delivery.
 [CVE-2020-15906](https://github.com/S1lkys/CVE-2020-15906): Writeup of CVE-2020-15906
 [Password-Checker](https://github.com/Vikranttyagi95/Password-Checker): In this project, I have created a Python script that reads a bunch of passwords from the text file and checks whether the password has been compromised in a hack before.
+[parrot-in-termux](https://github.com/risecid/parrot-in-termux): Installing Parrot Os With Termux